 You really can’t ask for more than that.

-The packaging is sturdy enough overall, but it’s not going to protect the contents from everything.
+The packaging is sturdy enough overall, but it will not protect the contents from everything.

-I read a fair number of reviews from people complaining that their workbench was damaged during shipping.
+I read a few reviews complaining that their workbench was damaged during shipping.
 Thankfully, except for the missing hardware on my 8′ workbench, both of my units arrived in perfect condition.

-It only takes a few minutes to assemble either the 6′ or the 8′ Gladiator workbench, but I highly recommend getting a second pair of hands.
+It only takes a few minutes to assemble the 6′ or the 8′ Gladiator workbench.
+Still, I highly recommend getting a second pair of hands.

-In both cases, my workbenches had be delivered by two guys who were built like linebackers, and they were struggling.
+In both cases, my workbenches had to be delivered by two guys who were built like linebackers but still struggling with the weight.